abdullah270602/Expense-Tracker_vue3/README.md

 Expense Tracker is a Vue 3 project that helps you track your income and expenses.
 You can add, update, and delete expenses, and it provides an overview of your balance.

 ## Features
--Track income and expenses.
+- Track income and expenses.
--Add new transactions.
+- Add new transactions.
--Update existing transactions.
+- Update existing transactions.
--Delete transactions.
+- Delete transactions.
--View balance.
+- View balance.

 ## Technologies Used
 - Vue 3